labdao/docs/docs/get-involved/how-to-contribute-a-tool.md

 2. Definitions of the inputs and outputs, include file types.
 3. The arguments required to run the tool
 4. The docker container that encapsulates the tool
-5. Whether the tool has additional requirements, such as a GPU
+5. Whether the tool has additional requirements, such as a GPU and internet access

 The rest of this guide takes you through the step-by-step process to create the config file and contribute a tool.